MKMakerSpace/RailSplitter/README.md

 # RailSplitter
 Power supply rail splitter - provides a virtual earth and hence positive and negative voltages from a single voltage power supply.

+This is currently a stub - need to add KiCAD, OpenSCAD and LibreOffice Draw files and a basic operation guide.